Hermann F. Sailer

-Hermann F. Sailer (born April 17, 1943 in Erlangen) is a German maxillofacial surgeon.
-He leads the Klinik Professor Sailer in Zurich and is the founder of the Cleft-Children International Foundation.
+Hermann F. Sailer (born April 17, 1943) is a German maxillofacial surgeon.
+He leads the Klinik Professor Sailer in Zürich and is the founder of the Cleft-Children International Foundation.

 Life and scientific career

-Sailer studied medicine from 1962 to 1968, dentistry from 1968 to 1971 at the University of Erlangen... and received the degree of Doctor of Medicine (Dr. med.) and then Doctor of Dentistry (Dr. med. dent).
+Sailer was born on April 17, 1943 in Erlangen.
+He studied medicine from 1962 to 1968, dentistry from 1968 to 1971 at the University of Erlangen... and received the degree of Doctor of Medicine (Dr. med.) and then Doctor of Dentistry (Dr. med. dent).
 He completed further studies in the fields of internal medicine, gynaecology, surgery and maxillofacial surgery (1970 under Gerhard Steinhardt) and then in surgery and emergency surgery (1971/72 at the University of Würzburg under Ernst Kern).
-He thereafter went to Zurich to work at the university hospital there (1972–76).
+He thereafter went to Zürich to work at the university hospital there (1972–76).
 Under the tutelage of Hugo Obwegeser Sailer completed his knowledge in the department of maxillofacial surgery.
 Sailer was working as a Research Fellow at the Royal College of Surgeons of England and later in Boston, USA he worked in the department of facial plastic surgery under the guidance of R. Webster.
 In 1980 Sailer obtained his postdoctoral qualification (habilitation).

-From 1985 onwards Sailer was an Associate professor for maxillofacial surgery at the University hospital in Zurich.
-In 1987 he was appointed as Chairman and Director of the Hospital and the Policlinic for Maxillofacial Surgery of the University Hospital Zurich, the Clinic for Oral Surgery and Oral Diagnosis and the Department for Maxillofacial Radiology at the Institute of Dentistry of the University of Zurich.
-From 1989 to 1994 he was the medical director of the institute for dentistry of the University of Zurich.
+From 1985 onwards, Sailer was an Associate professor for maxillofacial surgery at the University hospital in Zürich.
+In 1987, he was appointed as Chairman and Director of the Hospital and the Policlinic for Maxillofacial Surgery of the University Hospital Zürich, the Clinic for Oral Surgery and Oral Diagnosis and the Department for Maxillofacial Radiology at the Institute of Dentistry of the University of Zurich.
+From 1989 to 1994, he was the medical director of the institute for dentistry of the University of Zurich.
 From 1996 to 1998, he presided over the European Association for Cranio Maxillo Facial Surgery.
 Sailer has published upward of 300 scientific works in the field of oral and maxillofacial surgery.

-In 2002 Sailer founded the Klinik Professor Sailer in Zurich.
+In 2002, Sailer founded the Klinik Professor Sailer in Zürich.
 The clinic focuses on cosmetic maxillofacial and oral surgery and the surgical treatment of Obstructive Sleep Apnea.